Managing Type 1 Diabetes

 Insulin comes in several different types, depending on how quickly it begins working and how long the effect lasts.
 There is also insulin that is a combination of more than one type of insulin.
 Your healthcare provider, nurse, or a diabetes educator can help you with injections.

 Make sure you use insulin as instructed by your healthcare provider.
 He or she may change the type, timing, or dose, if your blood sugar is not well controlled.

 And, make sure your insulin is stored correctly and is not past the expiration date.

 A healthy, well-planned diet helps to control the amount of sugar in your blood.
 It also helps you stay at a healthy weight.

-Your health care provider, nurse, a dietician, or diabetes educator will help you create a plan that works for you.
+Your healthcare provider, nurse, a dietitian, or diabetes educator will help you create a plan that works for you.
 You don't have to give up all the foods you like.
 Having meals and snacks with vegetables, fruits, lean meats, or other healthy proteins, whole grains, and low or no-fat dairy products will help control your blood sugar.

 Be physically active